Policies and Procedures

 Department and Merchant level compliance is the responsibility of the chief business officer of each unit.
 Department managers and senior managers are required to participate in PCI Awareness training and require that merchant managers and staff meet all compliance requirements.

 Key Compliance Requirements:

 - All employees and agents interacting directly and indirectly with cardholder data must protect cardholder data by adhering to this policy and related procedure, including the Merchant expectations defined in Procedure 308.1.

-- All persons with access to cardholder data are required to have annual training that includes processing procedures, PCI compliance awareness and safeguarding of cardholder data.
+- The payment ecosystem includes any individual with access to cardholder data, point-of-sale terminals, ClientLine, TouchNet and IT Support who assist with software updates and changes related to cardholder systems.
+These individuals are required to have annual training that includes processing procedures, PCI compliance awareness training and safeguarding of cardholder data.

-- All persons responsible for business processes that include handling cardholder data must have annual PCI compliance awareness training and ensure the annual training of personnel with access to cardholder data.
+- All persons responsible for business processes that include handling cardholder data or participate in the payment card ecosystem must have annual PCI compliance awareness training and ITS Security Awareness Training.

-- All persons providing IT support for applications that hold or interact with cardholder data must have annual PCI compliance awareness training.
+- All persons providing IT support for applications that hold or interact with cardholder data must have annual PCI compliance awareness and ITS Security Awareness Training.

 - Any cardholder data storage and processing involving the University’s network must be confined to the Cardholder Data Environment (CDE) maintained by Information Technology Services.
 Computer workstations used for processing and interacting with cardholder data should be restricted in purpose and not allowed for the checking of email or surfing of the internet.